Updated June 20, 2026

 Characters are defined once and maintained automatically across all pages.
 No extra prompting required.

-MidJourney — Story and Panel Structure
+Midjourney — Story and Panel Structure

 MidJourney generates images, not comics.
 You manually assemble panels in Photoshop or Canva after generating each one separately.